-- direct non-labor expenses,

-- labor costs for firms using NBRs (these rates already include profit),

-- FCCM

-costs for contingency tasks, if any.
-Cost and profit for contingency tasks will be included in the amount negotiated for each contingency task and will not be included in the Fixed-Fee for noncontingency tasks.
+- direct non-labor expenses, - labor costs for firms using NBRs (these rates already include profit), - FCCM - costs for contingency tasks, if any.
+Profit for contingency tasks will be included in the amount negotiated for each contingency task and will not be included in the Fixed-Fee.

-The total not-to-exceed amount for allowable, actual costs for non-contingency tasks is: \$
+The total not-to-exceed for allowable costs is: \$

-The total dollar amount for the Fixed Fee for non-contingency task is: \$
+The total dollar amount for the Fixed Fee is: \$